cjmdaixi/MetalTrackball/README.md

-#  A boilerplate example for camera manipulation in Metal
+#  An example for camera manipulation in Metal

 This is a demo showing how to implement basic camera manipulation using Metal.
 The camera manipulation includes:

-- One finger pan to rotate the scene;
+- One finger pan to rotate the scene, i.e. the trackball;
 - Two finger pinch to zoom in/out the scene;
 - Two finger pan to translate the scene along the current camera view plane.